Cisco SDWAN Self Hosted Lab Part 1

 Enter the PID VEDGE-CLOUD-DNA for vEdges, specify the desired quantity and select Save.

 Rinse and repeat the process for cEdges but this time use: CSR1KV as the PID.

 At the time of writing a total of 25 virtual devices can be added to a virtual account.

 Once added devices will be in a Pending for publish state.

 After a few minutes they will transition to the Provisioned state.

 This is it, the moment you have been waiting for, the all important serial file.
 The serial file is required to add edge devices to the fabric.

 Navigate to Controller Profiles and select Provisioning File.

 Select 18.3 and Newer from the dropdown and then select Download.
 Save the file to a safe location to import into the vManage at a future time.

 We created a Virtual account, controller profile added software vEdge and cEdge devices and have our all important serial file in hand.
-Lets move onto part two and finalize the lab setup.
+Lets move onto second and finalize the lab setup.